 I thought cream cheese was the only way to achieve that authentic “oh so creamy” cheesecake I desired.
-Since I’m not too fond of processed foods,
+Since I’m not too fond of very processed foods,

-vegan cream cheese was out, as was anything pre-made.
+store-bought vegan cream cheese was out.

 And so, I was left cheesecakeless…

 That’s when I realized, with a combination of cashews and coconut cream, I was able to pull off the rich and creamy cheesecake texture I was looking for!